I’ve seen hundreds of Amazon Black Friday deals, these are the only ones worth buying

 Ninja crispi 4-in-1 portable glass air fryer: Was £149.99, now £117, Amazon.co.uk

 The iconic Ninja crispi air fryer currently has over £30 off at Amazon, but we’ll be watching to see if the price goes down even more for Black Friday.
-Our tester, Caroline Preece, rated it highly in her Ninja crispi review, saying: “Chips emerge perfectly golden and crisp, chicken stays juicy while developing beautiful colour, and the re-crisp mode breathes remarkable new life into day-old pizza.”
+Our tester, Alex Lee, rated it highly in his Ninja crispi review, saying: “Chips emerge perfectly golden and crisp, chicken stays juicy while developing beautiful colour, and the re-crisp mode breathes remarkable new life into day-old pizza.”

 La Roche-Posay mela B3 serum: Was £48, now £33.60, Amazon.co.uk